-In some cases, Dropbox is not your best choice for collecting and organising files from other people.
+In some cases, Dropbox is not your best choice for collecting and organizing files from other people.
 We’ll cover these circumstances, including a brief guide to alternatives.

-How to upload files to Dropbox (from guests, clients, vendors, or members of the public)
+How to upload files to Dropbox without an account.

-You can request files from people external to your organisation using Dropbox File Request.
+If you need to collect files from guests, clients, vendors, or members of the public that do not have a Dropbox account.
+You can do so using Dropbox File Request.
 This feature is useful if you want to collect files for work purposes, for school competitions, or for any other use case where you can send a link.

-Dropbox file request is specifically aimed at Dropbox users wanting to collect files from other people.
-If you want to share files with other people, use the core ‘share’ functionality instead.
+Dropbox file request is specifically aimed at Dropbox users wishing to collect files from other people.
+If you wish to share files with other people, use the core ‘share’ functionality instead.

 Here is a quick guide to using the Dropbox file request feature: